Survey Results - Trainee feedback on Blaser Mills Law

 We have a dedicated employee-led Responsible Business Strategy Team who consult with our stakeholders (including clients and staff) as to what responsible business issues they would like us to act on.
 To date, these consultations have aided the creation of our Inclusion Forum, Wellness at Work Group, Environment Group and Community Group.

 Blaser Mills Law is a firm where we don’t just talk the talk on diversity and inclusion; the diversity of our workforce speaks for itself.

 We are immensely proud of our record on diversity and inclusion.
-By simply always looking to recruit great people, with different backgrounds and characteristics, we have a firm full of brilliant creative minds; people, each making their own unique contribution to the life and business of Blaser Mills Law.
+By employing great people with different backgrounds and characteristics, we have a firm full of brilliant creative minds: people, each making their own unique contribution to the life and business of Blaser Mills Law.

 Our employee-led Inclusion Forum is central to the development of an inclusive culture.
 The forum assists with reviewing firm policies and leads the way in awareness raising.
 Recent awareness raising events have included LGBTQ+ training from Stonewall, a menopause clinic with a talk from a specialist doctor, a neurodiversity quiz and an anxiety cafe.
 These events open up valuable conversations between colleagues, creating an environment where staff feel included, valued and able to seek support should they need it.

 The Inclusion Forum works closely with our Wellness at Work Group and together they provide a wealth of employee resources, including group champions who are always on call to offer support to colleagues.

 We regularly hold in-person diversity and inclusion training, and every new employee is supplied with a copy of our inclusion charter and details of the inclusion forum, which they are invited to join.

 Find out the full details at www.blasermills.co.uk/our-culture/diversity-inclusion-and-social-mobility.